Best Mattress for Arthritis in 2026

 Discover how the best mattresses for arthritis may help support better sleep and can ease joint pain, stiffness, and pressure points.

-- The best mattress for arthritis overall is the WinkBed Plus, which had top scores in our pain relief tests.
+- The best mattress for arthritis overall is the Helix Midnight Luxe, which earned high scores in both our pain relief and accessibility tests.
 It is firm enough to support the spine, even in a side sleeping position, but still soft enough to be gentle on joints.

 - The best mattresses for arthritis range between $949–$3,049 for a queen size.
 Many brands offer discounts or other ways to save on a new mattress.